billbuchanan/taste_of_cyber/06_cypto/README.md

 * Understand how encryption is used to protect data.

 ## Morning Session
-This will provide an introduction to the course.
+This will investigate the usage of ciphers.

 ## Afternoon Session
-This will investigate some crime.
+This will investigate encryption methods.

 ## Presentator